mskilab-org/dryclean/README.md

 		whether there are blacklisted makers

 	-l BLACKLIST_PATH, --blacklist_path=BLACKLIST_PATH
-		if --blacklist == TRUE, path to a GRanges object marking if each marker is set to be excluded or not
+		if --blacklist == TRUE, path to a GRanges object marking if each marker is set to be excluded or it willuse a default mask

 	-g GERMLINE.FILTER, --germline.filter=GERMLINE.FILTER
 		if PON based germline filter is to be used for removing some common germline events, if set to TRUE, give path to germline annotated file